 We’ve already mentioned that the oolong tea contains polymerized polyphenols.
 As a matter of fact, polyphenols lower cholesterol levels.
 They also cut back the overall absorption of fat in the body.
 Consuming oolong tea on a regular basis can help reduce cholesterol levels, lower blood pressure and improve cardiovascular health.

-A study carried out on over 76,000 adults observed that the daily consumption of one or more cups of oolong tea could help reduce mortality rates from cardiovascular disease by almost 61%.
+A study carried out on over 76,000 adults observed something quite interesting.
+It turns out that the daily consumption of one or more cups of oolong tea could help reduce mortality rates from cardiovascular disease by almost 61%.
 A further study suggested that, when consumed daily for a period of 30-days, oolong tea helps lower blood sugar in people with Type II diabetes.

 4. Removes Acne and Cares for the Skin